Installing PostSharp Into a Project

 After you add PostSharp to a project, you need to add the following files to source control:

-Optionally, you can also include the packages folder in source control.
-Note that some people advise against this practice.
-If you choose not to include the packages folder in source control, read Restoring Packages at Build Time.
+Optionally, if you use the packages.config package management format, you can also include the packages folder in your source control.
+Note that there are negative consequences on this practice.
+See Omitting NuGet packages in source control systems for more information.
+If you choose not to include the packages folder in your source control system, read Restoring Packages at Build Time.

-Once you have all of these files include in your source code repository any other developer getting that source code from the repository will have the required information to be able to build the application.
+Once you have all of these files included in your source code repository, any other developer getting that source code from the repository will have the required information to be able to build the application.